 Once you bid farewell to your birthplace and embark on a distant voyage, there is no turning back.
 However, those who accompany you on this arduous and obstacle-laden path will remain by your side, offering unwavering support.

-After several years of long-distance marriage, the troops of seeing off relatives were forced to stop because of the plateau, sandstorm, and heavy snow.
-Fortunately, they were rescued by the monks in the temple, and then they got to Lhasa.
+After years of long-distance marriage, the troops of bidding farewell to their loved ones were compelled to halt due to the plateau, sandstorms, and heavy snow.
+Luckily, they were saved by the monks in the temple and subsequently arrived in Lhasa.

 At that moment, they feel that Princess Wencheng is nostalgic for her hometown, but still, for Tibet, They brought a lot of soybean seeds and a Buddha statue of Sakyamuni.
 It is said that there was a big cave in the Jokhang Temple, where the Buddha statue was sealed up.

 Wu Zetian later decided against opening the Buddha statue for reasons unknown.
 Princess Wencheng married Lhasa and did not bear any children with Songzan Ganbu.
 Out of the five wives he married, only his Tibetan wife had a son.
 Songzan Ganbu died young, leaving Princess Wencheng to live alone until her 60s.